riatelab/osrm/README.md

-**There is [no OSRM demo server anymore](https://github.com/Project-OSRM/osrm-backend/wiki/Demo-server)!
-You need to use an other OSRM server.**
+:warning: **There is [no OSRM demo server anymore](https://github.com/Project-OSRM/osrm-backend/wiki/Demo-server)!
+You need to use a different OSRM server.** :bangbang: